Drone Laws in Kenya

-For more information on Kenya’s drone laws, see this document issued by the KCAA.
+For more information on Kenya’s drone laws, see this page on the KCAAA website.

 Know something we don’t about drone laws in Kenya?
 Send us an email at support[at]uavcoach[dot]com.
 We are not international aviation attorneys and do our best to keep this page up-to-date for drone pilots, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how governments are responding, drone regulations in Kenya can change throughout the year, and those changes can be hard to track.
 If we missed something, please reach out to let us know.

-Want to get a feel for the kind of footage you could get flying a drone in Kenya?
+Want to get a feel for the kind of footage you could get flying a drone in South Africa?
 Here you go: